 You may also love these vegan gluten free cinnamon raisin bagels.

-More gluten free muffins recipes:
+More gluten free muffin recipes:

 Gluten Free Vegan Chocolate Chip Muffins